ymunemasa/data-tutorials/tutorials/hortonworks/lab-101_DW-learning-spark-in-scala-with-zeppelin/tutorial.md

 #### 3. Import Lab

-The name of the lab you will be running today is *Lab 101_DW: Hands-on Intro to Spark with Scala*.
+The name of the lab you will be running today is *Lab 102: Intro to Spark with Scala*.

 By now you should see the main Zeppelin screen with a list of notebooks that you can explore later.